postgresml/postgresml/pgml-dashboard/content/docs/guides/setup/v2/installation.md

 === "Globally"

 Installing Python packages globally can cause issues with your system.
-If you wish to proceed nonetheless, you can do so
+If you wish to proceed nonetheless, you can do so:

 ```bash
 pip3 install -r requirements.txt